Research groups

 PhD

-I am currently a Diabetes UK R.D Lawrence Fellow at the Oxford Centre for Diabetes Endocrinology and Metabolism (OCDEM) funded for 5 years.
-I investigate the impact of Type 2 Diabetes (T2D) risk variants on pancreatic beta-cell secretory capacity.
+I am currently a Diabetes UK R.D Lawrence Fellow at the Oxford Centre for Diabetes Endocrinology and Metabolism (OCDEM) and Scientific Director of the Centre for Artificial Intelligence in Precision Medicine (CAIPM).
+I investigate the impact of Type 2 Diabetes (T2D) risk genetic variants on pancreatic beta-cell secretory capacity and my collaborations through the CAIPM aim at developing small molecules that can rescue beta cell functions.